- Research and Projects

 Click here for a BITE sized summary of this project.

 Prisoners have a high prevalence of many mental health problems.
 Our recently completed COCOA study found that 53% reported drug misuse, 36% alcohol misuse, 15% severe and 59% moderate mental health problems.
 In addition, comorbidity between mental health problems and substance misuse and personality disorder was the norm rather than the exception.

 Importantly, whilst over half of prisoners reported common mental health problems, few engage with services to address their mental healthcare needs.
 Prisoners released from prison with mental health problems face difficulty with family relationships, employment, long-term illness, self-harm and re-offending.

-An ongoing collaboration focusing on mental health care for prisoners between Plymouth University Peninsula Schools of Medicine and Dentistry and the University of Manchester has received funding in the region of £2 million from the National Institute for Health Research to carry out the Engager project, to develop and evaluate a collaborative care intervention for offenders with common mental health problems, near to and after release based on an integrated approach including therapy, medication, housing, training and employment.
+An ongoing collaboration focusing on mental health care for prisoners between University of Plymouth, Faculty of Medicine and Dentistry and the University of Manchester has received funding in the region of £2 million from the National Institute for Health Research to carry out the Engager project, to develop and evaluate a collaborative care intervention for offenders with common mental health problems, near to and after release based on an integrated approach including therapy, medication, housing, training and employment.

 Working with prisoners, the Engager project aims to develop a way of organising care for men with common mental health problems, as they approach being released from prison.
 We propose that the intervention will act as a bridge between a range of services not usually accessed by this group, inside and outside of the prison, which this group do not normally access.
-An Engager practitioner will work with each person to develop a shared understanding of their individual goals, and work with them to engage with services that will help them work towards achieving these goals.
+An Engager practitioner worked with each person to develop a shared understanding of their individual goals, and worked with them to engage with services that helped them work towards achieving these goals.

 The project is split into two phases.
 During Phase 1 we developed and tested an integrated approach to organising care involving therapy, medication, housing, training and employment, and ensuring that care continues after release from prison.
 We created a methodology and set of measures needed to evaluate this intervention in a randomised controlled trial, and developed an economic model to asses the postential costs and benefits of the intervention.